New WWE SummerSlam Title Match Announced, Updated Card

+SummerSlam will mark the first-ever singles match between The Ring General and The Scottish Psychopath.
+GUNTHER retained over McIntyre and Sheamus in a Triple Threat at WrestleMania 39 back in April, pinning McIntyre to get the win.

 The 2023 WWE SummerSlam Premium Live Event is scheduled for Saturday, August 5 from Ford Field in Detroit, Michigan.
-Below is the current announced card along with possible matches:
+Below is the current announced card:

+Tribal Combat for the Undisputed WWE Universal Title and Tribal Chief Status

 WWE World Heavyweight Title Match